 The Renaissance and autocracy (approx. 1400-1848)

-Randers prospered in the 15th and 16th centuries trading both nationally and overseas thanks to its harbor and cargo shipping maintained by competent craftsmen.
+Randers prospered in the 15th and 16th centuries trading both nationally and overseas thanks to its harbour and cargo shipping maintained by competent craftsmen.
 Salmon fishing also contributed to the local economy.

 The town was fortified through much of the Middle Ages.
-Today, however, the only sign of the defensive walls is their existence in street names, including Østervold ("Eastern Defense Wall"), Nørreport ("Northern Gate"), Vestervold ("Western Defense Wall"), and Lille Voldgade ("Little Defense Wall Street").
+Today, however, the only sign of the defensive walls is their existence in street names, including Østervold ("Eastern Defence Wall"), Nørreport ("Northern Gate"), Vestervold ("Western Defence Wall") and Lille Voldgade ("Little Defence Wall Street").
 These streets follow a circular path, presumably following the location of the historic walls.
 In addition, massive moats were set up around the town under the rule of King Christian III (1536-1559).

-During its peak there were almost 170 merchants' estates in Randers and a sizeable navy that sailed around the world.
-Some of the old half-timbered estates and manor homes can still be seen in the town.
+During its peak, there were almost 170 merchants' estates in Randers and a sizeable navy that sailed around the world.
+You can still see some of the old half-timbered estates and manor homes in the town.

 By the end of the 18th century, Randers had become Jutland's largest town with 4,500 inhabitants.

 Randers was already known for its glove-making in the Middle Ages, but at the beginning of the 18th century the industry really prospered.

 During the industrialization, Randers became a centre for the developing agricultural industry, and a number of manufacturing businesses and heavy machinery factories also emerged.
 Randers was also known for salmon, rope and pretty women.